felipe-juan/dotfiles/README.md

 That's why I found [this guide on GitHub](https://github.com/raelgc/win_us_intl) that has solutions to this problem.
 This worked perfectly for me (after logging off to take effect):
 `cd ~
 wget https://raw.githubusercontent.com/raelgc/win_us_intl/master/.XCompose`

+Also, there is [this other repository on Github](https://github.com/marcopaganini/gnome-cedilla-fix) with a script that fixes the cedilha key.
+`wget -q https://raw.githubusercontent.com/marcopaganini/gnome-cedilla-fix/master/fix-cedilla -O fix-cedilla chmod 755 fix-cedilla
+./fix-cedilla`
 </details>